lzh-mb-mod/RTSCamera/README.md

 - RTS Camera
   - You can press `F10` to toggle free camera.

-  - **New:** In free camera mode, while command UI is open, you can press `E` to inspect selected formation.
+  - **New:** In free camera mode, while command UI is open, you can press `E` to stick camera to selected formation.

   - After your character is killed in battle, you can press `E` to follow one of your soldiers and press `E` again to control it and continue fighting.

-    - You can ress `L` to open menu and check `Control Ally After Death` option to do this automatically.
+    - You can press `L` to open menu and check `Control Ally After Death` option to do this automatically.

   - You can select your formations by clicking on troop cards.

     - Press `Alt` to show the mouse so that you can click on troop cards.
-You can drag right button to rotate the camera when mouse is shown.

 - Command System

   - You can make your formation charge to the enemy formation by clicking middle mouse button on enemy units.

-    - **New:** Press `Alt` while clicking to target the enemy without charging. **Useful for archers while holding positions**.
+    - **New:** Press `Alt` while clicking to target the enemy interupting previous movement orders.
+For example, **let your archers focus shooting while holding position**.

   - You can select your formations by clicking middle mouse button on soldiers.

+- For more features, you can read `Details` below or press `L` to open mod menu.

 ## How to Install
 1. Remove any old installation of this mod.
 You can go to `Modules` folder of bannerlord installation folder (For example `C:\Program Files\Steam\steamapps\common\Mount & Blade II Bannerlord\Moudles\`) and remove folders like `RTSCamera` or `EnhancedMission`.